iGerman00/koutube/README.md

 - 💥 No random explosions (fixed!)

 ## Caching 🚀
 This project uses a 7-day cache of every URL that it processes to avoid hammering any services.
 Subject to change.
 For image embeds, the cache is 1 year since I expect it to be used in more static applications.

 I often clear the cache when I push a new update.

 ## Parameters
 > Not case-sensitive
+- `dearrow` - requests the thumbnail and title from [DeArrow](https://dearrow.ajay.app/)
+- `direct` - bypasses cache and all metadata, only returns a direct link to the video
+- `dislikes` - shows dislikes, requests from [Return YouTube Dislike](https://github.com/Anarios/return-youtube-dislike)
+- `itag` - forces a specific video quality, only `itag=22` for 720p and `itag=18` for 360p are allowed
 - `nocache` - disables fetching the cached version
 - `nothumb` - disable embedding the thumbnail, may help fix video cropping on mobile Discord clients
 - `shorts` - treats the video as shorts
-- `dislikes` - shows dislikes, requests from [Return YouTube Dislike](https://github.com/Anarios/return-youtube-dislike)
-- `itag` - forces a specific video quality, only `itag=22` for 720p and `itag=18` for 360p are allowed
-- `dearrow` - requests the thumbnail and title from [DeArrow](https://dearrow.ajay.app/)
 - `stock` - embed the regular YouTube embed.
 Automatically set to true for some content like livestreams and premieres

 > The `dearrow` parameter uses SponsorBlock data licensed used under CC BY-NC-SA 4.0 from https://sponsor.ajay.app/.

 > Shorts and non-16:9 videos are not going to have a thumbnail in the embed due to the Discord embed prioritizing the image's aspect ratio over the video and cropping it incorrectly on mobile.